Volatility Parametrizations with Random Coefficients: Analytic Flexibility for Implied Volatility Surfaces: Conclusion

 This paper introduces a novel generic method to enhance the flexibility of volatility surface parametrizations through parameter randomization.
 We formulated new parametric surfaces from existing ones by replacing one of the parameters with a random variable.
 The method first defines a distribution for a set of parameters and then formulates the randomization as the expectation of the European option price under the distribution.
 This induces a mixture-type behavior in the pricing surface of the options and through Breeden-Litzenberger~\cite{breeden1978prices} also in the risk-neutral probability density functions.
 The mixture increases the flexibility of the price and, thus, provides a better ability to fit the market quotes when traditional parametrizations fail.
 Lastly, we derive an expansion of the implied volatility surface as a function of the input parameters, which can be computed to an arbitrary degree of accuracy.
 We presented two examples of randomized surfaces and showed that the randomized SABR parametrization is able to fit the data better than a classical SABR parametrization or an SVI-type parametrization.

 In the second part of the paper, we utilized the randomization technique to formulate a randomized spot volatility surface.
-With this method, the spot price $S_0$ of the asset is randomized using a random variable centered at $S_0$.
+With this method, the spot parameter of the Black-Scholes formula is randomized using a random variable centered at the current spot price $S_0$.
 This type of randomization is particularly effective in fitting volatility shapes that imply risk-neutral distribution functions of multi-modal form, which often occur shortly prior to earnings announcements of equities.
 Again, we derived an expansion of the implied volatility based on the same techniques as before and showed that the parametrization fits well with the data for near-maturity options during earnings announcements, a task that is impossible for classical diffusion-based parametrizations.